kyleoneill/devsite/content/blog/python-bluetooth-controller/index.md

 ## Tesseract OCR

 One of the largest draws of Python is how its syntax and ecosystem allow for complicated expressions and tasks to be utilized in few lines of code.
-Python is routinely used in machine learning applications, like OCR.
+Python is routinely used in machine learning applications, like OCR ([Optical Character Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition)).
 [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) is an open source OCR engine maintained by Google.
 [PyTesseract](https://pypi.org/project/pytesseract/) is a wrapper for Tesseract allowing Python to use the OCR engine.

 ## Putting It All Together